Kubb Game and Rules Guide

 These will be harder for you to knock over, but do not offer the opposing team great field position when it is their turn to throw the batons.
 Grouping the kubbs close together allows for a greater chance of knocking multiple kubbs down with one throw, or even missing your intended target and knocking down another kubb.

-When the opposing team throws a kubb out of bounds two times it is called a penalty kubb and you will be able to place it wherever you want.
-Setting it down as close as possible to the king is a great ideas because the other team will be worried about potentially knocking the king over and losing.
+When the opposing team throws a kubb out of bounds two times it is called a penalty kubb.
+A penalty kubb will be placed wherever you want.
+Setting it as close as possible to the king is a great idea.
+This strategy worries the other team about potentially knocking the king over and losing.

 The serious players have some very unique strategies for improving their play.
 Many players like to play barefoot or with shoes that have no soles because they say feeling the ground is very important.
-Some people even practice juggling the batons to perfect the spin when tossing the baton in game play.
-This technique improves rotation and proper release of the baton.
+Some people even practice juggling the batons to perfect the spin when tossing the baton in gameplay.
+This technique improves the rotation and proper release of the baton.

 Yard Games Kubb Premium Size Outdoor Tossing Game with Carrying Case,…